 Aside from the above loan options, you have other options to secure the funds you need to continue business operations or development, such as:

-- Personal loans – Personal loans are also a viable option for financing.
-While limited to 6 to 8 times your monthly income, the loan will be good for an emergency, and usually comes with flexible payment options.
+- Personal loans: A personal loan is also a viable option for financing.
+While limited to around 6 times your monthly income, the loan will be good for an emergency, and usually comes with flexible payment options.

 Other Things to Note

-As most business loans, even government-backed programmes, are available at banks, the length of processing may vary, but some promise to respond within a single day.
-Some lenders may charge a processing fee.
+As most SME loans, even government-backed programmes, are available at banks, the length of processing may vary, but some promise to respond within a single day, such as the licensed moneylenders.

-3. Can I get a business loan if I have a bad credit score?
+2. Can I get a Business Loan if I have a Bad Credit Score?

 Although a low credit score may limit your options, it is only one of the many factors that a lender takes into consideration.
 You can still improve your chances by propping up other aspects, like asking for a lower loan amount, having a strong guarantor, opting for a collateral loan, and providing a detailed business plan to make a good argument regarding your company’s ability to repay.
 It is generally suggested to make good on your loans from here on by making early repayment of your monthly fees.